-DrivenBREQ is asserted off the same clock edge on which ADS# is asserted.
+Summary BREQ is asserted by the processor to request the bus in order to asserted.
 BREQ can also be asserted off any clock edge, independent of the assertion of ADS#.
 BREQ can be negated one clock edge after it is asserted.